fuse999/fuse999.github.io/_posts/9-10-19_storytelling.md

 The virtual reality community

 What do you know about?

 I know how much fun virtual reality truly can be.

 What decisions do you face?

-How I can convince more individuals they need to enjoy a VR headset.
+How I can convince more individuals they should try a VR headset.

 ## Seven templates